PecanProject/betydb-data-access/access-data.md

 ## Search Box \label{sec:searchbox}

 On the welcome page of BETYdb there is a search option for trait and yield data (Figure \ref{fig:textsearch}).
-This tool allows users to search the entire database for specific sites, species, and traits.
+This tool allows users to search the entire database for specific sites, citations, species, and traits.

 The results page provides a map interface (Figure \ref{fig:mapsearch}) and the option to download the file in the upper right of the page.

 The downloaded file is in csv format.
 This file provides meta-data and provenance information, including: the date and the SQL query used to access, as well as a citation for BETYdb itself (_to be updated on publication_) and the source of each record (Figure \ref{fig:excelresults}).

 _Instructions:_ The advanced search can be used by searching for trait and yield data through text.
-Doing so is very simple, type in the site (city), species or trait into the search bar and the results will show contents of BETYdb that match the search.
+Doing so is very simple: type in the site (city or site name), species, citation (author and/or year), or trait (variable name or description) into the search bar and the results will show contents of BETYdb that match the search.
 The number of records per page can be changed to viewer preference and the search results can be downloaded in an excel sheet format.

 (Figure \ref{fig:textsearch})

-Advanced search using maps is used by seraching for a specific site(city), species and trait.
-The results of the search are then shown in a map.
+Advanced search using maps is used in conjunction with search terms to restrict search results to a particular geographical area or even a specific site by clicking on a map.
+Alternatively, if a search using search terms is done without clicking on the map, all sites associated with the returned results are highlighted on the map.
 Sites, species and traits can be searched further by clicking on the geographical location on the map (Figure \ref{fig:accessmaps}).
 The color of each site indicates which sites match the search terms.
 Results can be downloaded by clicking the "download results" button on the upper right hand corner.

 (Figure \ref{fig:mapsearch})